aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Problem A. If step 2 doesn't happen, there will be a 6+ minute delay.**

-If volumes are not unmounted *by CSI Node Service*, Kubernetes cannot confirm volumes are not in use and will wait 6 minutes before treating the volume as unmounted.
+If volumes are not *confirmed* as unmounted *by CSI Node Service*, Kubernetes cannot confirm volumes are not in use and will wait 6 minutes before treating the volume as unmounted.
 See [EBS CSI 6-minute delay FAQ](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/faq.md#6-minute-delays-in-attaching-volumes)

 Relevant PVC Event (Note the 6+ minute delay):